spring-projects/spring-data-jpa/readme.md

 The main project [website](http://projects.spring.io/spring-data) contains links to basic project information such as source code, JavaDocs, Issue tracking, etc.

 For more detailed questions, use [stackoverflow](http://stackoverflow.com/questions/tagged/spring-data-jpa) or the [forum](forum.spring.io/forum/jpa-orm).
 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://projects.spring.io).
-You should also have a look at our new Spring Guide
+You should also have a look at our new Spring Guides
-[Accessing Data with JPA](https://spring.io/guides/gs/accessing-data-jpa/) that leverages the simplified configuration provided by [Spring Boot](http://projects.spring.io/spring-boot/).
+[Accessing Data with JPA](http://spring.io/guides/gs/accessing-data-jpa/) that leverages the simplified configuration provided by [Spring Boot](http://projects.spring.io/spring-boot/) as well as [Accessing JPA Data with REST](http://spring.io/guides/gs/accessing-data-rest/)..

 ## Quick Start ##